Keeys-App/keeysapp/docs/obsidian/Project Export Import.md

 #### `ProjectService.import_project_data()`
 Imports project data:
 - Creates a new project with the provided configuration
-- Creates all translation keys with descriptions from `keys` array
+- Creates all translation keys with descriptions and tags from `keys` array
 - Creates all translations for each key and language from `locales` array
+- Logs all import actions (keys and translations) with `KeyActionType.IMPORT` for audit trail
-- Maintains key descriptions during import
+- Maintains key descriptions and tags during import
 - Uses transactions to ensure data consistency

 ## Frontend Implementation